XENODU Virtual Environments

 Museums Public Consultation

-Norwich Castle Museum has used one of our sensory space installations as part of their £13m development plan to transform the Castle Keep by featuring the ghost of King Henry I who asked visitors of all ages for their help to restore his castle into the magnificent royal palace it was back in his time.
+Norwich Castle Museum has used one of our pods as part of their £13m development plan to transform the Castle Keep by featuring the ghost of King Henry I who asked visitors of all ages for their help to restore his castle into the magnificent royal palace it was back in his time.

 More than 250 people took part and their responses have helped shape ideas to redesign the whole visitor experience by recognising the Keep as the museum’s most important ‘exhibit’ and the Castle as one of Europe’s most important 12th century buildings.

-To discuss developing a bespoke sensory space with us please get in touch here.
+To discuss developing a bespoke 'Sensory Space' pod with us please get in touch here.

 BBC Virtual Newsreading